objectiv/objectiv.io/docs/docs/taxonomy/reference/location-contexts/NavigationContext.md

 # NavigationContext

-A [SectionContext](/taxonomy/reference/location-contexts/SectionContext) that describes a section of the UI containing navigational elemens, for example a menu.
+A [SectionContext](/taxonomy/reference/location-contexts/SectionContext) that describes a section of the UI containing navigational elements, for example a menu.

 import Mermaid from '@theme/Mermaid';